John I Albert: Accession, 1492

 In accordance with the Union of Horodło (1413), Lithuania was to elect the Grand Duke by its own independent assembly of nobles in Vilnius.
 In turn, the Polish Crown Diet was obliged to nominate the King of Poland.
 These titles could be shared by one individual whose election was confirmed by both assemblies.
 On his deathbed, Casimir IV requested that John succeed him in the Crown and Alexander Jagiellon in the Grand Duchy.
 Lithuanian dignitaries were satisfied with the proposition; a cluster of Polish nobility wished to continue the personal union between the two countries and initially opted for Alexander.
+Ultimately, Lithuanian nobles elected Alexander as ther Grand Duke in July 1492, without seeking approval from Poland; John acknowledged his brother's new position but he claimed the nominal position of senior co-ruler as the Supreme Duke.
+This notion was accepted by Alexander but rejected by Lithuanian Council of Lords.

 An electoral tribunal convened on 15 August 1492 in the city of Piotrków.
 The assembled nobles were to decide which candidate should ascend the throne.
 John's successful 1487 engagement during the Polish–Ottoman War (1485–1503) against the Crimean Khanate and its Tatar units in the far east was a considerable determinant.
 Others pointed out his failed intervention in Hungary against his brother.
 Personal characteristics made the nobles agitated; although intelligent, John Albert was often described as supercilious and intolerably arrogant.
 In consequence, the Tęczyński and Leszczyński magnates voiced their support for John's younger brother Sigismund, distinguished by his intellect and presumed chastity.